top of page

 Oscar nodded, turning to the tree, and Dmitri lifted him under his arms as though he weighed nothing, boosting him the few inches to set the star on top of the tree, which took a moment of fumbling in the darkness.

-A new low ethereal started filling the room, the misting light from the spirit within Zara.
+A new low ethereal glow lit the room, the light from the spirit rising from within Zara.

 Marcus sighed.
 “Well, at least it’s really Christmas now I guess.”